Proxy Server: Definition and Use

 8.2.
 Proxy Chain Construction

-2. Unlike server-side cascading schemes, a proxy chain is built purely on the client side by specialized software.
+- Unlike server-side cascades, this kind of proxy chain is built on the client side, by a dedicated program.

 8.3.
 Methods for Building a Chain